List of state highway spurs in Texas (500–9999): Spur 729

 Spur 729 is located in Guthrie in King County.
 Its eastern terminus is at an at-grade intersection with US 83 near the buildings of the Guthrie Common School District.
 The short route travels to the west along 6th Street, ending at a barricaded dead end.

 Spur 729 was designated on July 26, 2007, after TxDOT rerouted US 82/SH 114 around Guthrie.
 Originally, US 82 entered Guthrie from the west and was duplexed with US 83 southbound for approximately 1 mi before the two routes separated past the South Wichita River bridge.
 The concurrency was eliminated with the construction of the US 82 bypass to the west of Guthrie and the upgrading of the southern intersection of the two highways to an interchange.
 Spur 729 is a section of the former US 82 into Guthrie, while the remaining portion of the former route was deleted from the state highway system.

 Previously, the roadway extended beyond the current western terminus and functioned as a ramp to westbound US 82; this ramp was eventually obliterated, as originally proposed by TxDOT to AASHTO, though its footprint is still visible past the barricades and fencing.

 Spur 1966

 Spur 1966 is located in El Paso County.
 It runs from US 85 to Schuster Avenue.

-Spur 1966 was designated on February 23, 2012, as Spur 73, but to avoid confusion, it was changed to Spur 1966 on March 29, 2012.
-The number was chosen to honor the NCAA championship won by the 1965–66 Texas Western Miners men's basketball team.
+Spur 1966 was designated on February 23, 2012 as Spur 73, but because the number was already in use, it was changed to Spur 1966 on March 29, 2012.
+The number was chosen to honor the NCAA championship won by the 1965–66 Texas Western Miners men's basketball team as the road passes the university (now known as University of Texas at El Paso).